JL-Sec/Kali_Docker_in_Windows_CLI/README.md

-# Kali in Windows CMD and PowerShell - Setup Guide
+# Kali in Windows CMD and PowerShell

-This guide explains how to set up Docker container management scripts in both PowerShell and `cmd`.
-These scripts allow you to easily start or attach to your Kali Docker container using simple commands like `kali`.
+These scripts allow you to easily start or attach to your Kali Docker container from the Windows CLI using simple commands like `kali`.

 # PowerShell Setup: